Academic Success and Recovery

 You Belong at GV!

 You are a part of the Grand View family and we want you to succeed academically – and we also realize that sometimes things don’t go as planned.
 The resources found here are intended to support students at Grand View wanting to improve their academic success, including those with an academic standing of either warning or probation.
-We have a variety of resources designed to support you, including tutoring, disability services, counseling, success seminars and the Getting to the Goal program.
+We have a variety of resources designed to support you, including tutoring, accessibility services, counseling and success seminars.
 See you next semester!

 For students who recently received a letter indicating they have an academic standing of warning or probation, meet with your academic advisor at the start of next semester – no later than the end of the first week of classes.

 Academic warning is a program at Grand View University designed to support students at risk of falling below the academic standards needed to graduate.
 This standing does not show on your transcript and is intended to serve as a "warning" that improvement is needed.
 Students with an academic standing of warning are encouraged to make use of the Academic Learning and Teaching (ALT) Center and to seek guidance from their advisor to ensure they stay on track.

 - Student cumulative GPA is above 2.0 but term GPA is below 2.0

 Academic probation is a program at Grand View University designed to help students get back into good academic standing.
 Students with an academic standing of probation may be required to take the LIBA-105X Academic Success course or participate in success coaching.
 Your academic standing letter outlines the academic support program options for which you are eligible.

 How is Probation Determined?

 - Cumulative GPA is below required level for class standing (see Course Catalog for GPA requirements)